nextyfine-dev/node-downloader-manager/README.md

 # 📥 DownloadManager

 `node-downloader-manager` is a lightweight and efficient file download manager for Node.js applications.
-It allows you to download files either sequentially or using a queue-based approach, providing features like retry mechanisms, concurrency control, and custom file naming.
+It allows you to download files either sequentially or using a queue-based approach, providing features like retry mechanisms, concurrency control, stream, and custom file naming.

 ## 📚 Table of Contents